dvla/dvla.github.io/content/posts/2023-08-cron-generator-gem/index.md

 ## The Drone cli

-Drone does have a cli that allows you adjust the cron schedule down to these granular details but the syntax isn't the most readable.
+Drone does have a cli that allows you to adjust the cron schedule down to these granular details but the syntax isn't the most readable.
 It's easy to forget (_at least for me_) what to enter where if you're not using it regularly.

 Example of a schedule to pass in to the cli for running 25 minutes passed the hour, between the hours of 7am and 5pm.